cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 After having :ref:`build and installed <installation-label>` Tarantella we are ready to add distributed training support to an existing TensorFlow 2/Keras model.
-We will first illustrate all the necessary steps, using the well-know example of **LeNet-5** on the **MNIST** dataset.
-Although, this is not necessarily a good use case to take full advantage of Tarantella's capabilities, it will allow you to simply copy-paste the code snippets and try them out, even on your laptop.
+We will first illustrate all the necessary steps, using the well-known example of **LeNet-5** on the **MNIST** dataset.
+Although this is not necessarily a good use case to take full advantage of Tarantella's capabilities, it will allow you to simply copy-paste the code snippets and try them out, even on your laptop.